act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 ## Accessibility Support

 Some browsers will automatically make any scrollable element focusable to ensure keyboard accessibility.
-However, the browser does not included these elements in [sequential focus navigation][] when it has a negative number as a tabindex [attribute value][].
+However, the browser does not include these elements in [sequential focus navigation][] when it has a negative number as a tabindex [attribute value][].

 ## Background